Derived intersections and the Hodge theorem: Introduction

 \paragraph Note that we are precisely in the general context of twisted derived intersections set up in~(\ref{subsec:twiderint}): we are studying the derived intersections $W$, $\bW$ of $X'$ and $X'_f$ inside $S = T^*X'$ and $\bS = (T^*X', D)$, respectively.
 Indeed, the above theorem shows that $\cO_W$ and $\cO_\bW$ are precisely the duals of $\Omega^{\sbt}_{X',\wedge df'} $ and $F_*\Omega^{\sbt}_{X,d-\wedge df}$.

 Now we can apply the full power of Theorem~\ref{thm:twiderint} to prove the following partial version of the Barannikov-Kontsevich claim.

-\begin{Theorem} Let $X$ be a smooth scheme over a perfect field of characteristic $p>\dim X$ and assume that $X$ lifts to $W_2(k)$.
-Let $f$ be a regular function on $X$ satisfying the following conditions: \begin{itemize} \item[(1)] The critical locus $Z = \Crit f$ is scheme-theoretically smooth. \item[(2)] The embedding $p:Z \hookrightarrow X$ is split to first order, that is, the short exact sequence
+\begin{Theorem} Let $X$ be a smooth scheme over a field of characteristic zero.
+Let $f$ be a regular function on $X$ so that the map $f:X\ra \A^1$ is proper, and assume that the following two conditions hold. \begin{itemize} \item[(1)] The critical locus $Z = \Crit f$ is scheme-theoretically smooth. \item[(2)] The embedding $p:Z \hookrightarrow X$ is split to first order, that is, the short exact sequence